GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Microphone arrays
 <sec:ssl:single_source:method:mic_arrays>

-#gaet[
-  Do we move this in the global "acoustic" chapter/section ?
-]

 Several microphone arrays have been experimented in this study.
-Leveraging multiple microphones forming an array is essential.
+Leveraging multiple microphones to form an array is essential.
-Geometric information is extracted from the differences between the signals received by each sensor.
+Geometric information is extracted from the differences between the signals each sensor receives.
 Acoustic reverberation and the spatial configuration of the array lead to the apparition of exploitable patterns in the overall collected data.

 We present the following microphone array configurations that have been tested.